uqee/angular-evaporate/README.md

+> Current release is in beta stage, it will be released as v2.0.0 when tests added.

 ## angular-evaporate

 Reinforces the [`Evaporate`](https://github.com/TTLabs/EvaporateJS) library to allow `Angular`-specific usage along with all the native functionality plus additional features.
 Available injectables: